GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/solutions.md

 ## Introduction

-This is a coaches guide for this ghack.
-This hack helps you create and deploy a GenAI application (see below) using Google Cloud and Firebase Genkit.
+This hack helps you create and deploy a GenAI application using Google Cloud and Firebase Genkit.
-You do the following:

-- Part1: Add data into the vector database.
-- Part1: Creating GenAI flows that power this app.
-- Part1: Building security and validation into model responses.

 > **Note** If you are a gHacks participant, this is the answer guide.
 Don't cheat yourself by looking at this guide during the hack!